“Nobody wants to be born here. And as far back as I can remember, I always wanted to get out.”

 Shaan Dasani - Producer

-Shaan Dasani (He/Him) is an actor, producer & writer who began his career behind the camera.
+Shaan Dasani (he/him) is an actor, producer & writer who began his career behind the camera.
 With an MFA from Chapman University, he’s written & produced over 30 short films and is interested in working with familiar genres to tell culturally forward stories.
 His penned project AGENTS OF CHANGE: PROJECT POLYMER which he also produced & stars in, won the EMA’s Green Seal Award, Best Short Film at the Environmental Film & Video Festival, and has screened at New York Climate Week and COP28 in Dubai.
 Acting credits include CBS’s CRIMINAL MINDS, FOX’s 9-1-1, Emmy nominated series RAZOR TONGUE, and award winning comedy series THESE THEMS.
 Shaan can be seen in Nava Mau’s ALL THE WORDS BUT THE ONE as well as WITNESS (dir Radha Mehta & Saif Jaan), winner of Tasveer Film Festival’s Fund in partnership with Netflix.
 Both films are currently on the festival circuit.
 For more information on production work, visit KarmaTheoryFilms.com

-Cookie Walukas - Associate Producer
+Cookie Walukas - Producer

 Cookie Walukas (they/she) is a queer filmmaker driven by obsession with cinema, art, photography and pop culture.
 Harking from alma mater University of Southern California’s School of Cinematic Arts, they live, laugh, love and work in Los Angeles and New York City sometimes.
 They currently work as Senior Producer at Liquid Death.
 Clients include: Beyoncé, Prince Harry and Meghan Markle, Mariah Carey, Apple, ABC, Disney, and all of the major record labels.